-To further enhance diversity and equality at the workplace and to mitigate risks of discrimination, the Group has assembled the Duninclusion Board with a target to make diversity and inclusion part of our daily business life and to raise awareness around this topic.
+To further enhance diversity and equality at the workplace and to mitigate risks of discrimination, the Group has implemented a Duni Inclusion Board with a target to make diversity and inclusion part of our daily business life and to raise awareness around this topic.
 Furthermore, the Group has adopted a Diversity, Inclusion and Equality Directive, as well a Human Rights Policy.